 The hands-on work of Rolfing cannot strengthen weak muscles, though it can help free restrictions that make it harder for you to engage the appropriate muscles.
 The actual work of strengthening targeted muscles and muscles groups, which is essential to achieving the best results from Rolfing, is up to you.

-For this reason, my Rolfing sessions often incorporate instruction in strengthening exercises, drawn primarily from the Pilates method, which emphasizes muscle balance, core support, focused attention, and breath.
+For this reason, Rolfing sessions often incorporate instruction in strengthening exercises, that emphasize muscle balance, core support, focused attention, and breath.

 Movement re-education is different than strengthening work.
 In fact, it generally should precede strength work.
 Here is why: Often, a muscle is weak because your brain is not accustomed to telling your body to activate that muscle in everyday activities.
 For example, you might habitually sit at your computer with your shoulders slumped.
 In this position, the muscles of your mid-back are not working to support your shoulders, and over time, you may develop neck pain.
 Because the neuromuscular pathway that reinforces the slumped position is so dominant (like a well-worn path through the woods), your default position when sitting at the computer is to slump.
 While there are other options for how to sit (other paths through the woods), you unconsciously slump because this option is the most immediately available to your brain.